pythonrising/broccolini/README.md

 ## Description

 Collection of utilities used by other python programs.
+Note this python library will require python 3.9 or later.
+This is to support a couple of features introduced in python3.9(type hint improvements is key)

 ## QuickStart